Booking an Appointment

 How does the appointments system work?

-Some appointments can be booked up to four weeks ahead, five days ahead or two days ahead.
 If your problem is urgent you can be seen on the same day.
 We also have a telephone appointments system where you can discuss your problem with a doctor on the phone, rather than coming to the surgery in person.

 Please note that we have very few appointments that can be booked for the same day and these are reserved for urgent cases